FlyingPhish/YetAnotherNessusParser/README.md

 ![No External Dependencies](/.github/badges/no-dependencies.svg)
 ![Py](/.github/badges/python.svg)

+> **"Same shit, different parser"** - but this time it's actually good. 🔥

 **A powerful Python library and CLI tool for parsing and processing multiple pentesting tool outputs.**

 YAPP is a comprehensive solution for parsing pentesting tool outputs (Nessus, Nmap, and more) into structured JSON, with advanced consolidation capabilities and both programmatic and command-line interfaces.
 Built as an extensible framework with modularity, efficiency, and ease of use in mind.

+## 🎯 Why YAPP Exists
+The pentesting industry has a multi-faceted tooling problem (CAPDEV).
+Most businesses treat capabilities development as an afterthought - they'd rather hire more people to combat performance and resource issues, rather than fix their piss-poor workflows and capabiltiies.

+- **Why?** 💰C.R.E.A.M.💰
+    - Unbilled consultant = cost to business
+        - This is a bad mindset as business teaches us that you need to spend money to make money.
+- **Result?**
+    - Consultants working unpaid overtime because basic data processing eats half their day
+    - Delays, lots of them.
+These delays then cause a snowball effect where the next engagement is impacted.
+    - Cutting corners to meet deadlines.
+    - Burnout & general negative vibes.

 ![YAPP CLI Banner](https://github.com/user-attachments/assets/bd35da53-b726-4f4b-b68e-ff7bb8fa11e2)